dedis/popstellar/fe2-android/README.md

 There are two build variants on this project, *Prod* and *Mock*.
 Go to `Build Variants` and choose *prodDebug* as the `Active Build Variant` to run the application.
 The CI uses the *mockDebug* variant to build and run the tests.

-To run the application from the IDE you need to select the configuration *app* and the device.
+To run the application from the IDE you need to select the configuration *app* and the device on the toolbar.
 To run on an Android device connect it to the computer and run the following commands from the `fe2-android` folder.
 Keep in mind that the minimum API required is 26.

 ```
 gradle build